cescjf/testcases/README.md

 ##General

-A variety od parameter cobinations has to be tested in order to ensure full fuynctionality of the SA framework.
+A variety of parameter combinations has to be tested in order to ensure full functionality of the SA framework.
-All calculations evaluate the Sensitivity of the Lift and Drag(LD) with respect to the parameters lsuited below.
+All calculations evaluate the sensitivity of the Lift and Drag(LD) with respect to the parameters listed below.

 We test the follwowing features: